Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Alesis has recently made a name for itself with electronic drums that offer professional features at a reasonable price.
 The company has joined the conversation with Roland and Yamaha regarding who is the best in the business.
-For example, the Alesis Surge Mesh Kit offers everything you’d expect from a $1,000 set at half the price.
+For example, the Alesis Surge Mesh Kit offers everything you’d expect from a $1,000 drum set at half the price.

 This electronic drum set comes with 385 drum and percussion sounds, as well as 60 play-along tracks.
 That includes dual-zone mesh snares and tom pads.
 Therefore, when you strike these sections, the notes will correspond to location and velocity similar to the real thing.

 The brain behind the machine belongs to the Surge Drum Module.
 The device stores the library of sounds and effects, and it includes an onboard sequencer for simplified recording.
 The Alesis Surge Mesh Kit can connect to any smartphone, MP3 player, or auxiliary-compatible device via the USB-MIDI inputs and outputs.